Contains the active ingredient galantamine (as galantamine hydrobromide)

 iron oxide red

-And the 24 mg capsules contain:
+In addition, the 24 mg capsules contain:

 iron oxide red